bor0/gidti/manuscript/chapter5.md

 6 : Integer
 ```

-With the example above, we’ve defined a function `addThree` that accepts three parameters, and as a result it sums them.
+With the example above, we've defined a function `addThree` that accepts three parameters, and as a result it sums them.
 However, if we do not pass all parameters to a function, it will result in:

 ```
 Idris> let addThree = (\x, y, z => x + y + z) in addThree 1 2
 \z => prim__addBigInt 3 z : Integer -> Integer
 ```

-We can note that as a result we get another function (from the type).
+We can note (from the type) that as a result we get another function.
 Currying is a concept that allows us to evaluate a function with multiple parameters as a sequence of functions, each having a single parameter.

 Function application in Idris is left-associative (just like in lambda calculus), which means that if we try to evaluate `addThree 1 2 3`, then it will be evaluated as `(((addThree 1) 2) 3)`.
 A combination of left-associative functions and currying (i.e. partial evaluation of function) is what allows us to write `addThree 1 2 3`, which is much more readable.